Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/10_harbor.md

 1. Log into your Okta account you created as part of the [Okta Setup Lab](../mgmt-cluster/04_okta_mgmt.md).
 The URL should be in your `params.yaml` file under okta.auth-server-fqdn.

-2. Choose Applications (top menu) > Add Application > Create New App > Web, Click Next.
+2. Choose Applications (side menu) > Application.
+Then click Add Application button.
+Then click Create New App button.
+Choose Web, OpenID Connect and Create button.

 3. Complete the form as follows, and then click Done.
   - Give your app a name: `Harbor`
-  - Remove Base URL
   - Login redirect URIs: `https://<harbor.harbor-cn from $PARAMS_YAML>/c/oidc/callback` #
   - Logout redirect URIs: `https://<harbor.harbor-cn from $PARAMS_YAML>/c/oidc/logout`
-  - Grant type allowed: `Authorization Code`

-3. Capture `Client ID` and `Client Secret` for and put it in your $PARAMS_YAML file
+3. Capture `Client ID` and `Client Secret` for and put it in your $PARAMS_YAML file.

 ```yaml
 okta: